pwstegman/bci.js/README.md

 const fastICA = require('bcijs/lib/math/fastICA.js');
 ```

-BCI.js methods can be found in the [lib/](https://github.com/pwstegman/bcijs/tree/master/lib) directory.
+BCI.js methods can be found in the [lib/](https://github.com/pwstegman/bci.js/tree/master/lib) directory.

 ## Documentation

-Documentation can be found at [https://bci.js.org/docs](https://bci.js.org/docs) or by viewing [api.md](https://github.com/pwstegman/bcijs/blob/master/docs/docs/api.md)
+Documentation can be found at [https://bci.js.org/docs](https://bci.js.org/docs) or by viewing [api.md](https://github.com/pwstegman/bci.js/blob/master/docs/docs/api.md)

-## Examples

-More examples can be found in the [examples](https://github.com/pwstegman/bcijs/tree/master/examples) directory

 ## Building

-See [dev.md](dev.md) for info on how to modify and build bci.js
+See [dev.md](dev.md) for info on how to modify and build BCI.js

 ## Reference

-If you use bci.js in a published work, please reference this paper
+If you use BCI.js in a published work, please reference this paper

 P. Stegman, C. Crawford, and J. Gray, "WebBCI: An Electroencephalography Toolkit Built on Modern Web Technologies," in Augmented Cognition: Intelligent Technologies, 2018, pp. 212–221.